k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_fabric_scale.md

 ### Certificates
-Ensure all necessary certificates are imported into the key and trust store as needed, according to your deployment, including:
+Ensure all necessary certificates are imported into the keystore and truststore as needed, according to your deployment, including:
 * Cassandra SSL certificate
 * Kafka SSL certificate
 * SAML certificate